Chainlift/liftkit/README.md

 [![GPL2 License][license-shield]][license-url]
 [![Issues][issues-shield]][issues-url]

+> [!WARNING]
+> **NOT RECOMMENDED FOR PRODUCTION USE**
+>
+> **The current version of LiftKit was developed by a designer without consulting professional developers, and you can tell.** Thanks to community feedback, the project is currently being rewritten to satisfy modern best practices.
+The new components will wrap around Base UI primitives.
+The updated docs will include live component demos, copy-pastable code samples, and more.
+As of March 4, 2026, this initiative is about 50% complete.
+>
+> Thank you for your patience.
+To receive an email when new versions come out, visit **[chainlift.io/liftkit](https://www.chainlift.io/liftkit)** and input your email underneath "Get Notified About Updates" in the hero section.

 </div>
 <!-- markdownlint-restore -->

+&nbsp;

 # :grey_question: What is LiftKit?

 LiftKit is a UI framework that makes you a better designer without even realizing it.
-At its core, it's a platform-agnostic system of formulas for scaling, spacing, and color that automatically enforce high-detail design principles behind the scenes.
-You get easy utility classes, and LiftKit applies golden ratio scaling, optical symmetry, and contrast ratio checks for you under the hood.
+At its core, it's a platform-agnostic system of formulas for scaling, spacing, and color that automatically enforce design best practices such as optical symmetry, balanced proportions, and smooth color ramps.

 ## Overview